Several companies missed profit estimates today, bucking the trend. Here's what it means for the markets....» Read More

 Noted value investor Bill Miller details where he sees the best investment opportunities.

 As gold moves close to its 2013 low, one strategist told CNBC he wouldn't even buy the precious metal with his worst enemy's money.

 The "Fast Money" traders share their final trades of the day.

 The S&P 500 may have clocked up gains of more than 27 percent this year, but some analysts believe U.S. stocks still have more room to rise.

 The Fast Money traders share their final trades of the day and what they're looking out for Monday.

 This is a link to a Bankrate.com story.

-Companies are making headlines after the bell Thursday:
+Companies are making headlines before the bell Friday: